 His ancestors first emigrated to South Carolina in the 1790’s, settling in present day Marlboro County before eventually finding their way to North Carolina.
 Jones grew up in Eastern North Carolina where he was raised on vinegar-based barbecue and ACC basketball.
 As a teenager, he licked envelopes and knocked on doors for various campaigns from Erskine Bowles for US Senate and Mike Easley for Governor.
 He moved to South Carolina in 2003 to attend Charleston Southern University, where he served as President of the College Democrats and a Student Senator.
 His law school plans were permanently put on hold after he was offered a low-level job on a presidential campaign in 2007, which he immediately accepted before even knowing the pay.

 In 2008, he won his first campaign when he managed the re-election effort for State Rep. Leon Stavrinakis in a swing district in Charleston County.
 In 2009, he became the youngest caucus director in the country when he was named Executive Director of the South Carolina House Democratic Caucus.
 In 2013, he was named Senior Advisor to the House Democratic Caucus where he also served as spokesman for House Democratic Leader Todd Rutherford until 2017.
 In the legislature, Jones crafted legislative, political and communications strategy for individual members as well as the caucus as a whole.
-In 2015 he helped spearhead House Democrats’ successful campaign to remove the Confederate flag from the state house grounds in 2015, which he considers the proudest moment of his career.
+In 2015 he helped spearhead House Democrats’ successful campaign to remove the Confederate flag from the state house grounds, which he considers the proudest moment of his career.

 Later that year, he was named State Director for Governor Martin O’Malley’s presidential campaign in South Carolina.
 Four years later, Jones was the first South Carolina hire for Beto O’Rourke’s 2020 presidential campaign, serving as a Senior Advisor to the former Texas Congressman.
 In 2018, Jones served as chief strategist and general consultant for Joe Cunningham’s historic campaign in South Carolina’s First Congressional District where he helped flip a district that had not been held by a Democrat in 40 years.
 The Charleston Post and Courier called it, “the biggest upset in modern South Carolina history,” while The Hill described Cunningham’s victory as, “one of the biggest political upsets of the decade.”
 After the victory, Jones led Cunningham’s transition to Congress and served as general consultant through his 2020 re-election campaign.